acgtyrant/dotfiles/README.md

 Let me explain some diretories.

-## Compton

-The default config is enough. unless you want to disable shadowing of some windows.

 ## Default Applications

 I follow [Desktop entries](https://wiki.archlinux.org/index.php/Desktop_entries) to set my [Default applications](https://wiki.archlinux.org/index.php/Default_applications#MIME_types_and_desktop_entries), and I do not use any DE, so there are only a `$HOME/.config/mimeapps.list` inside, at the same time, I set some environments to appoint default applications in the Shell sections.